azmu0520/js-savollari/README.md

 **Applications and usefulness**

-Variables and functions that you declare inside an IIFE are not visible to the outside world, so you can:
+o'zgaruvchilar and functions that you declare inside an IIFE are not visible to the outside world, so you can:

 - Use the IIFE for isolating parts of the code to hide details of implementation.
 - Specify the input interface of your code by passing commonly used global objects (window, document, jQuery, etc.) IIFE’s parameters, and then reference these global objects within the IIFE via a local scope.